perfmoron/BuggyCarsRating/README.md

 * jdk 1.8 and above
 * maven
 * Intellij
-* Latest Webdriver (depending on the browser and the version of the browser used)
+* Latest Webdriver (depending on the type and the version of the browser used)

 ### Execution instructions